colobot/colobot/README-DEV-OPENGL.txt

 3. Rewriting modules.

-  The rewriting rule is the following: every old module/header that needs to be replaced will be moved to src/old and all references to it in the rest of the code shall be changed to src/old as well.
-In place of the old module, a new one will be created with the new declarations, preferrably enclosing everything in a separate namespace.
+  The rewriting rule is the following: every old module/header that needs to be replaced by a new one with all declarations either changed to other names or, preferrably, enclosed in a separate namespace.
 This way, the new code will be separated from the old one, for the time being, thus making it possible to work on new code and not break anything else.
 Once the functionality of new code matches the old one, it can be replaced in old code with ease.

 4. Documentation.